-The cost of living crisis is affecting households across the UK as inflation and interest rates continue to increase and household bills rise.
+The cost of living crisis is affecting households across the UK as inflation and interest rates remain high and household bills rise.
 In this article, we look at how you can save money on your mobile phone contract and what to do if you are struggling to pay your mobile phone bill.

 For additional money-saving tips and ways to save on other bills, read our article, 'How to save money on household bills'.

 How to save money on your mobile phone contract